Justin Marks (writer)

-Justin Marks is an American screenwriter, producer and television showrunner.
-He is best known for writing Disney's live-action remake of The Jungle Book and for creating and showrunning the Starz espionage thriller Counterpart.
+Justin Marks (born 1980) is an American screenwriter, producer, and television showrunner.
+He wrote the screenplay for the 2016 live-action Jungle Book, and was nominated for Best Adapted Screenplay at the 95th Academy Awards as one of the writers of Top Gun: Maverick (2022).
+Alongside his wife Rachel Kondo, Marks created and served as showrunner of the FX epic series Shōgun, based on the novel by James Clavell.
+The 2024 series won a Peabody Award at the 85th Annual Ceremony.

 Education

-Marks graduated from Columbia College of Columbia University in 2002 and he studied architecture in college.
+Marks graduated from Columbia College of Columbia University in 2002, where he studied architecture.
 During his senior year, he befriended a literary manager, who helped him launch his career in screenwriting.

 Career

-One of the first scripts he penned was Street Fighter: The Legend of Chun Li for 20th Century Fox.

-A year prior, he had written a script for a potential He-Man film.
-Initially entitled Grayskull: The Masters of The Universe, the script was praised by fans yet was never used since the script was rewritten.
-With the film still being in development hell.
+One of the first scripts Marks penned was Street Fighter: The Legend of Chun Li for 20th Century Fox.
+A year prior, he had also written a script for a potential He-Man film, initially entitled Grayskull: The Masters of The Universe.
+Marks is no longer involved with this project as of 2024, when it was announced that the film will have a script written by Chris Butler.

 After a pilot produced for SyFy failed to sell, Marks wrote of his experiences for the Hollywood Reporter.

 In July 2013, Marks was hired by Disney to write a live-action adaptation of The Jungle Book.
 Jon Favreau came on board as director, and the film was released in April 2016, grossing $966 million worldwide.

-In June 2015, it was revealed that Marks was working on the screenplay for a sequel to the 1986 film Top Gun.
-The film, titled Top Gun: Maverick, was released in theatres between May 24 and May 27, 2022, with Marks credited with co-writing the film's story with Peter Craig.

 In 2016, Marks was working on a Jungle Book sequel with Favreau returning as director.

+In June 2015, it was announced that Marks was working on the screenplay for a sequel to the 1986 film Top Gun.
+The film, titled Top Gun: Maverick, was released in May 2022; Marks was credited as story co-writer with Peter Craig.
+For his work, he was nominated for Best Adapted Screenplay at the 95th Academy Awards.

 Marks created the Starz science-fiction thriller Counterpart, starring J. K. Simmons.
-The show was ordered straight-to-series for two 10-episode seasons.
-The first episode premiered December 10, 2017 but the series failed to attract an audience often averaging less than half a million viewers.
+The show was ordered straight-to-series for two ten-episode seasons.
+The first episode premiered December 10, 2017, but the series failed to attract an audience.
 Marks stated on his Twitter feed that MRC would attempt to find the series a new home.
-Starz cited a lack of female appeal.
+Starz cited a lack of female appeal as a factor in the show's cancellation.

-In 2020, Marks and his wife Rachel Kondo started working on the upcoming TV adaptation of Shogun, the novel by James Clavell.
-At the time FX's intentions were reported: "To counter this lack of Japanese representation on staff, the series will use consultants to weigh in on the Asian perspective.”
+In 2020, Marks and his wife Rachel Kondo commenced work on a new television TV adaptation of the James Clavell novel Shogun.

+He is also currently writing Prince of Port Au Prince, a Netflix CG-animated feature film inspired by the childhood of Haitian singer and The Fugees cofounder Wyclef Jean.